Richard King Mellon Foundation Remembers the Late Richard P. Mellon

 “He really cared about conservation before it became a popular cause,” said Prosser Mellon.
 “He just loved the outdoors!”

 “Any objective study of U.S. land conservation would rank Richard P. Mellon as one of the great conservationists in U.S. history,” said Foundation Director and Trustee Sam Reiman.
-“The Foundation, under the leadership of Richard P. Mellon and his brother Seward Prosser Mellon, and continuing now under the current board, has conserved more acres of land than any private organization in U.S. history.
-These are some of the most environmentally precious lands in our nation, touching every state.
+“The Foundation, under the leadership of Richard P. Mellon and his brother Seward Prosser Mellon, and continuing now under the current board, has conserved 4.5 million acres of land in all 50 states.
+These are some of the most environmentally precious lands in our nation.
 But one would be unlikely to hear those simple facts from Richard P. Mellon.
 His goals were grand but he pursued them with quiet modesty, rigor, and kindness.”

 Richard P. Mellon also was dedicated to the separate R.K.
 Mellon Family Foundation, to support his beloved Ligonier and other important causes.
 He gave generously to the Valley School of Ligonier, and led the purchase of the famous saddle pistols that George Washington carried during the American Revolution, a gift to General Washington from the Marquis de Lafayette.
 The pistols are now on permanent display at the Fort Ligonier Museum.